boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    Wicinski, and Steffen Nurpmeso for the discussion on the RR formatting rules.

+   Thanks to Tommy Jensen for the Shepherd review.

    Thanks to Johan Stenstam for the dns-dir review.